V-Srivatsan/AR_Keyboard/README.md

 # AR_Keyboard
-A virtual keyboard, needing nothing but your hands to type and a camera to type!
+A virtual keyboard, needing nothing but your hands and a camera to type!

 ## Setup